ajtoo/Schwift-y/README.md

  ![image of search page](./readme_images/login.png)

-## Differences Between Shift.com and Schwifty

- * Favorited Cars: Bound to user as opposed to cookie (or whatever the actual implementation is) Inspection Report/Ask questions: Skipped feature to limit project scope and finish in the allocated time
- * Test Drive: No map in the background; text input does not have auto-locate feature Other Cars You Might Like: Skipped feature to limit project scope and finish in the allocated time
- * Car View text: Some bits of text and information are moved around so that the

 ## Future Directions for the Project

 Though I will likely not revisit this project, it has been a good framework for polishing skills (particularly my CSS skills).
 Below are some features that I would have liked to implement if I had worked faster.

 ### Car Detail
-It would have been nice to replicate the layout from the actual site.
+It would have been nice to replicate the exact layout from the actual site.
 However, things like the secondary navbar attaching on scroll would have taken large amounts of time that I didn't have.

 ### Car Sale